Welcome to Research Central!

 Locate full text journal and magazine articles through this collection of databases provided access complements of the NC General Assembly.

 This is the very best place to find free, full text journal, newspaper, and ebooks resources!
-You must have a library card from the public library to access these materials, but it is a great investment of your time- trust me!
+Your username is your entire lunch number, and the password is the last 4 digits of your lunch number.
+Easy Peasy!

 Copyright and Plagiarism